roshiajin-kunai/sakkamade.github.io/_posts/2021-02-06-autodoll-extra-3.md

 "It's a jest.
 Armament is dummy, right?"

-Both Weiss Lily and Phantom equipped  with weapons, however they are only a fake.
+Both Weiss Lily and Phantom equipped  with weapons, however they are only a dummy.

 "That surprised me," _whew_, Yuuyami grew a sigh of relief.
 "However, upon a World War IV days, therein were frequent to take a place an actual battles  of Masquerades."